-TAS92 is obsolete and no longer available to new installations.
+This network tariff is obsolete and no longer available to new installations.
 Existing installations on other network tariffs are also unable to be reassigned to TAS92.
-Customer installations that are, as at 1 July 2019, assigned to TAS92 will be able to remain assigned to this network tariff and TAS92 will continue to apply to customers who move in to those premises after that date.
+Customer installations that were, as at 1 July 2019, assigned to TAS92 are able to remain assigned to this network tariff and TAS92 will continue to apply to customers who move in to those premises after that date.